 Tibetan singing bowls can play a powerful role in a meditation or mindfulness practice, and they are often used in healing and calming rituals.
-The best Tibetan singing bowl produces clear, resonant sound that lasts for a long time, continuing to vibrate in the air long after being played or struck.
+The best Tibetan singing bowl produces a clear, resonant sound that lasts for a long time, continuing to vibrate in the air long after being played or struck.

 Tibetan singing bowls are objects imbued with many myths and legends, so some of the features of these bowls depend specifically on your expectations and beliefs.